blazejkotowski/acousticbrainz-progtest/README.md

 In AcousticBrainz, a dataset has a name, and owner, and a list of _classes_.
 Classes have a name, and a list of _members_, which are UUIDs.
 These are represented by three tables in the database, `dataset`, `dataset_class`, and `dataset_class_member`.
+Class names must be unique for a specific dataset, but could be the same on different datasets.
+A UUID can appear only once in a dataset class, but can appear in multiple classes regardless of if they are in the same dataset or in different datasets.
 You can see the definitions of these tables in the database setup scripts (`admin/sql/create_tables.sql`)